24-25 November 2025

 Europe's security situation has changed significantly in recent years.
 How can we deal with these threats?
 And how will we become independent?

-Giedrimas Jeglinskas, Kay Brinkmann
+Giedrimas Jeglinskas, Kay Brinkmann, Torben Gefken

 Main Stage